zeidzen/Sales-and-Pricing-Strategy-Analysis/README.md

 - SalesQuantity: Quantity of items sold.

 <br>

-&gt; **PriceAdjustment File (Historic Price Change Data):**
+> **PriceAdjustment File (Historic Price Change Data):**
-This dataset offers insights into the historic price changes for each product, aiding in understanding pricing strategies over time.
+This file offers insights into the historic price changes for each product, aiding in understanding pricing strategies over time.
 It includes the following fields:

 - ItemID: Unique identifier for each item.
 - Year: The year of the recorded data.